ilitygergo/node.js-project/README.md

 **NPM**

-You can also run the npm scripts from the `/homework_1` and the `/homework_2` folders
+You can also run the npm scripts from the root directory

 Use `npm start` to start the server.
 Run `npm run prod` to execute the code inside the `/dist` folder.

 You can check for lint errors by using `npm run lint` or fix them with `npm run lint-fix`.

 ## APIs
-I exported a Postman API Collection in `/homework_2/postman.json`
+I exported a Postman API Collection in `/postman.json`